joehopkinson/Memory-Allocator-C/README.rst

 Memory Allocator in C
 =======================

+Framework was provided by the Operating Systems course at VU Amsterdam.

 Heap allocator that requests chunks of memory ``malloc`` or ``calloc`` from the operating system and places several objects inside these.
 Using the ``free`` call these memory objects can be freed up again, allowing for reuse by future